[?] Subscribe To This Site

 Beans and Flatulence

-Because the body cannot absorb or digest these oligosaccharides, they pass into the intestines, where the bacteria break them down and gas is produced.
+So they pass into the intestines, where the bacteria break them down and gas is produced.

-Haricot and lima beans are generally the most offensive, while peanuts are the least offensive because of their lower levels of oligosaccharides.
+Haricot and lima beans are generally the most offensive, while peanuts are the least offensive because of their lower levels of oligo-saccharides.

 Some Serving Suggestions

-bean casserole How can you take advantage of the health benefits of beans?
+How can you take advantage of the health benefits of beans?

 The nice thing about beans is how easily you can add them to any meal.

-Pour them into soups and salads or use them in spicy Mexican dishes.
+• Pour them into soups and salads or use them in spicy Mexican dishes.

-You also can't go wrong with hummus, a mix of chickpeas, lemon juice, tahini paste and garlic, served with pitta bread or crackers, or as a dip for raw vegetable sticks.
+• You also can't go wrong with hummus, a mix of chickpeas, lemon juice, tahini paste and garlic, served with pitta bread or crackers, or as a dip for raw vegetable sticks.

-Or try substituting tofu for meat in some of your dishes.
+• Or try substituting tofu for meat in some of your dishes.

-I find very practical to keep a few tins of various types of beans and add them to any dish where I want to include some proteins and fibre, such as pasta dishes, casseroles, stews, salads and anywhere else you can think of.
+I find very practical to keep a few tins of various types of beans and add them to any dish where I want to include some proteins and fibre, such as pasta dishes, casseroles, stews, salads and anywhere else I can think of.

-But unfortunately most tinned beans have a lot of salt and sugar added, which I consider completely unnecessary.
+Unfortunately most tinned beans have a lot of salt and sugar added, which I consider completely unnecessary.
 Make sure the ones you buy have no salt and sugar added.
 The organic ones are often very good.

 Different Types of Beans (Part 1) - Discussing Aduki beans, Alfalfa, Broad beans (Fava beans) and Carob.
 Also Carob vs Chocolate, Carob Fudge Recipe, Carob Mounds Recipe, Carob Cake recipe and Icing.